SetVenue Cookie Policy

 - We will publish the change on this page with a refreshed Effective date.

-If we adopt a privacy-respecting, cookieless server-side analytics product (for example, Vercel Analytics' cookieless edge logs or a comparable tool), we will update this Policy to disclose that processing even though no cookie is involved — because § 6 of this Policy already commits us to transparent disclosure of all browser-side processing whether or not a cookie is the mechanism.
+If we adopt a privacy-respecting, cookieless server-side analytics product (for example, Vercel Analytics' cookieless edge logs or a comparable tool), we will update this Policy to disclose that processing even though no cookie is involved — consistent with the disclosure commitments in § 1 and § 8 of this Policy, which cover browser-side processing whether or not a cookie is the mechanism.

 6. Your Choices